 Durango Parks and Recreation CancerFit Program – CancerFit is a program administered through Durango Parks and Recreation which is dedicated to providing cancer survivors (anyone who has ever experienced a cancer diagnosis) with an affordable and empowering exercise program in a healthy, positive environment.
 CancerFit provides personal trainers with special training to work with clients who are experiencing any phase of cancer.
 The program is designed to aid in recovery and general fitness, by working on flexibility, cardiovascular and strength training during and after cancer treatments.
 For more information, visit the Durango Parks and Recreation Activities Guide, as linked above.

 American Cancer Society – The American Cancer Society partners with local oncology and community centers to provide cancer patients, their families, and caregivers the assistance they need through cancer resource centers.
 The centers, which are staffed by dedicated Society volunteers, offer the latest information on the Society’s programs and services, as well as free resources, including wigs.
-The Durango Cancer Resource Center is located at 65 Mercado, Ste.
+The all volunteer American Cancer Society Resource Center is located in Three Springs at 65 Mercado, Ste.
 233A.
-Call 970.247.0278 to access their services.
+Call 800.227.2345 access their services.

 Cancer Coalition of Southwest Colorado – The Cancer Coalition of Southwest Colorado is a nonprofit organization that reaches out to all those who are fighting any cancer by providing gas vouchers for treatment transportation and small grants to help pay for practical, non-medical expenses.
 Grants are available for individuals who are currently undergoing treatment or have completed treatment in the prior three months.
 These are available to those who live in Archuleta, Delores, La Plata, Montezuma, or San Juan counties, or who are traveling for treatment at the Cancer Center in Durango, Colorado.
 Please see the website for current qualification guidelines.

-The Southwest Chapter of Live by Living has a walking and hiking program that offers “Walks along the River” for individuals who are in treatment, post-treatment or who have not exercised for a while.
-The program will progress to “Hikes in the Woods” for those who have achieved a better level of fitness.
-To register for a walk, hike or a Live by Living retreat, go to their website here, or visit our community calendar.
+The Southwest Chapter of Live by Living a hiking program that offers local hikes and retreats for individuals who are in the different phases of their treatment or post-treatment survivorship journey.
+To register for a Live by Living hike or retreat, go to their website here, or visit our community calendar.

 Women’s Wellness Connection – The Women’s Wellness Connection is a statewide program administered by the Colorado Department of Public Health and Environment that provides free breast and cervical screenings and diagnostic testing for eligible women.
 Women aged 40-65 who are uninsured or underinsured and up to 250% of the federal poverty level qualify.
 Visit the website to find a provider or to verify eligibility.